mstksg/inCode/copy/entries/five-point-haskell-2.md

 on calling things with `IO`, the second gives you a new invariant: there won't be any "stray" `IO` actions other than what is given in the `a -> f b`.
 In the first one, you never know if the resulting `IO` action might include a `putStrLn "hello"` or a `launchMissiles`.
-You definitely don't any functions doing sneaky IO behind your back!
+You definitely don't want any functions doing sneaky IO behind your back!

 ### The More you Surrender